keivanalizadeh/ButterflyTransform/README.md

 If you found this work useful please cite us.

-// TODO: new citation after new arxiv version
 ```
 @article{alizadeh2019butterfly,
   title={Butterfly Transform: An Efficient FFT Based Neural Architecture Design},